-My latest book, Spirits of Protestantism: Medicine, Healing and Liberal Christianity, is published by University of California Press, and won the 2012 American Academy of Religion Award of Excellence for Analytical-Descriptive Studies.
+My 2011 book, Spirits of Protestantism: Medicine, Healing and Liberal Christianity, is published by University of California Press, and won the 2012 American Academy of Religion Award of Excellence for Analytical-Descriptive Studies.
 The book focuses on how, via tropes and practices of healing, liberal Protestants in Canada went from thinking of themselves as the “healers of the nations” to apologizing for their participation in colonialism, while also taking on such therapeutic practices as yoga and Reiki.
 Contrary to common depictions of liberal Protestants as pewbound and disenchanted devotees of modernism (or what their Pentecostal detractors called “sad Christians”), liberal Protestants held strong commitments to effective forces beyond the material or the “scientific”.
 They aligned this supernaturalism with their politics in a mix that I call “supernatural liberalism.”

 My 2001 book Blessed Events: Religion and Home Birth in America considered the ways that women from a diversity of religious affiliations–including conservative evangelicals and Catholics, Orthodox Jews, Old Order Amish, Christian Scientists, mainstream Protestants, and goddess feminists–were united in their conviction that childbirth was not a biomedical, but a “spiritual” event.
 I tried to write this book in an accessible interpretive style, with generous attention to women’s birth stories, as well as sustained theoretical reflection on the meanings of birth as radical creation.

 Going by the Moon and the Stars: Stories of Two Russian Mennonite Women, my first book (1994), is a comparative life history of two women from Mennonite settlements in South Russia who lived under German occupation during World War II.
 The women fled with the soldiers back to Germany at the end of the war, to live as displaced people, eventually settling in Canada.
 Employing feminist theories of autobiography and life writing together with methods of feminist ethnography, I argued that the stories these women told me revealed how “religious identity” was formed at the complicated nexus of gendered norms, embodied rituals, collective myths, and personal memory.